Geometric inequalities and rigidity theorems on equatorial spheres: Introduction

-Another important motivation of this paper comes from Min--Oo's conjecture.
+Another motivation of this paper comes from Min--Oo's problem.
 Let $M$ be an $n$-dimensional compact Riemannian manifold of scalar curvature $R \ge n(n-1)$ with boundary $\partial M$.
-Suppose that $\partial M$ is isometric to the unit sphere $\mathbb{S}^{n-1}$ and is totally geodesic in $M$.
-The conjecture states that $M$ is isometric to the hemisphere $\mathbb{S}^n_+$.
-There have been many interesting results related to the conjecture.
-For example, Hang--Wang \cite{HangW1, HangW2} proved the conjecture under the condition that, either $g$ is conformal to the standard sphere metric, or the Ricci curvature satisfies $\mbox{Ric} \ge (n-1)g$.
-By assuming positive Ricci curvature on $M$ and an isoperimetric condition on $\partial M$, Eichmair \cite{E} proved the conjecture for $n=3$.
-Recently, Brendle--Marques--Neves~\cite{BMN} constructed counter-examples to Min--Oo's conjecture by using beautiful deformation techniques.
-For other recent results, we refer to the excellent survey by Brendle~\cite{Brendle} and the references therein.
+Suppose $\partial M$ is isometric to the unit sphere $\mathbb{S}^{n-1}$ and is totally geodesic in $M$.
+The problem asks whether $M$ is isometric to the hemisphere $\mathbb{S}^n_+$.
+Recently the counter-examples for the general statement are provided by S.~Brendle, F.~Marques, and A.~Neves~\cite{Brendle-Marques-Neves:2011}.
+Nevertheless, there have been many interesting positive results in various settings.
+F.~Hang and X.~Wang \cite{Hang-Wang:2006, Hang-Wang:2009} proved the conjecture under the condition that, either $g$ is conformal to the standard sphere metric, or the Ricci curvature satisfies $\mbox{Ric} \ge (n-1)g$.
+By assuming positive Ricci curvature on $M$ and an isoperimetric condition on the boundary, M.~Eichmair proved the conjecture in three dimensions~\cite{Eichmair:2009}.
+We refer to a survey by Brendle~\cite{Brendle:2012} and the references therein.

-In an early work~\cite{HW1}, we proved Min--Oo's conjecture for $M$ being a hypersurface with boundary in either Euclidean space or hyperbolic space, by applying the strong maximum principle to the mean curvature operator.
-It is a natural continuation to study the case when $M$ is in $\mathbb{S}^{n+1}$.
-However, the method in \cite{HW1} does not apply to the spherical case, mainly due to the failure of ellipticity.
-Nevertheless, we are able to overcome the difficulty and obtain the following result.
+In an early work~\cite{Huang-Wu:2010}, we confirmed the conjecture if $M$ is a hypersurface with boundary in either Euclidean space or the hyperbolic space, by applying the strong maximum principle to the mean curvature operator.
+It is a natural continuation to study the case when $M$ is a hypersurface in $\mathbb{S}^{n+1}$.
+However, the method in \cite{Huang-Wu:2010} does not apply to the spherical case largely due to the failure of ellipticity as discussed above.
+We overcome the difficulty by a geometric argument and obtain the following result.
+Denote by $\mathbb{S}^{k}$ a $k$-dimensional unit sphere in the unit sphere $\mathbb{S}^{n+1}$ and by $\mathbb{S}^k_+$ the (closure) of the $k$-dimensional hemisphere in $\mathbb{S}^{n+1}$.